-Ya’ll remember Jonathan Bailor, the author of The Smarter Science of Slim, who did that amazing guest post for us on why a calorie is not a calorie?
+Ya’ll remember Jonathan Bailor, who did that amazing guest post for us on why a calorie is not a calorie?
 Well, he’s baaack!
-And this time he’s tackling a rather sticky—and sweet—issue: sugar addiction.
+And this time he’s tackling a rather sticky — and sweet — issue: sugar addiction.
 Read on for the first in this two-part series on sugar addiction.
 We’ll cover if it’s real, how to spot it and how to avoid it.

 Delicious.
 Toxic?
 Addictive?!
 What’s the deal with sugar?

 We all know sugar is delicious, and the media has had a field day touting the term “toxic,” so let’s focus on whether or not there’s science proving that sugar is addictive.